ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 This section shows the general structure of an application running on mbed OS, and discusses best practices for coding (coming soon).

 **Tip:** We'll be using Blinky, the same application we used earlier to learn about yotta and the project build process.
 You should already have Blinky built.
-If you don't, please go back to [Building your project]() and follow the instructions there.
+If you don't, please take a look at the [quick guide](Docs/FirstProjectmbedOS.md) and follow the instructions there.

 ### Blinky's code